strohs/rust-key-value-store/README.md

 the best practices that might not be evident to newcomers.

-The key value store is implemented in a client/server architecture and supports three operations:
+The store supports three operations:
-- "GET" a value from the store
+- "GET <key>" get a value from the store
-- "SET" a key and value in the store
+- "SET <key> <value>" set a key and value in the store
-- "REMOVE" a key and value from the store
+- "RM <key>" remove a key and value from the store

-The [kv-storage engine](./src/engine/kvs.rs) keeps track of SET and REMOVE operations by persisting them to the local file system across a series of log files.
-These log files are then used to rebuild the state of the store when it is (re)started.
-The store also implements some compaction logic that cleans up stale data once it reaches a certain size (in bytes).
+This is a command line driven application.
+It consists of separate [client](./src/bin/kvs-client.rs) and [server](./src/bin/kvs-server.rs) executables that use synchronous networking over a custom protocol to send/receive data to/from the kvstore engine.

+The client is mainly a "helper" application.
+You use it to send "GET", "SET", or "REMOVE" operations, one at a time, to a running server, and then print the result of the operation to the terminal.

+The server implements the actual [storage engine](./src/engine/kvs.rs) logic.
+It stores the kv pairs in-memory, but also persists them to disk, so that they can be restored every time the server is re-started.

 See the [module level documentation](./src/lib.rs) for more information.